Dystopia Chapter 29: The Evening's Entertainment

 “So as directed, we will leave, heading west, with our sharpshooters watching, waiting for anyone leaving the building while we remain in range.
 My suggestion, sit back down, drink, and relax,” Addison said.

 Brett grabs our handcuffed guest.
 A hostage for now.
-Throws a hand full of silver rounds across the room, then tosses the sack onto the floor, while pulling our antagonist outside, forcing him onto the wagon.
+Throws a handful of silver rounds across the room, then tosses the sack onto the floor, while pulling our antagonist outside, forcing him onto the wagon.
 Followed by Cord and Frank.
 Finally, Addison and I hustle out the back.
 Now all mounted and riding.
 At the town’s edge, seems no one is following.
 Mile up the road, we drop off our hostage.
 “Where’s the key?”

 Another mile up the road, home in sight.

 Exhausted, I need sleep.
 So many questions, but not tonight.
-We each go our separate ways, for now I drag my fatigued body up a ladder, across the roof, into my corner, which better be empty this chilly night.
+We each go our separate ways; for now I drag my fatigued body up a ladder, across the roof, into my corner, which better be empty this chilly night.
 Empty it is.
-Hat off, belt off, new boots off, when I noticed…

-…there on my pillow, an envelope addressed to Mr. Jesse Tucker.
+Hat off, belt off, confiscated boots off, I smiled when I noticed…there on my sleeping bag, an envelope addressed to Mr. Jesse Tucker.

 Comments